Students’ Frequently Asked Questions

 Institutions listed in either category have the same, full accreditation status.
 Their accreditation is simply based on different criteria.

-3. Does it matter whether my degree is from an accredited school or program or not?
+3. Does it matter whether my degree is from an accredited school or program?

 In general, there are three major practical implications for students of receiving a public health graduate degree from a non-accredited institution:

-- Some employment is only open to graduates of accredited public health schools or programs.
-The US Public Health Service, many US military public health jobs and some state and local governmental agencies require that MPH-level jobs be filled with graduates of accredited schools and programs.
-We do not maintain, nor do we know of, a comprehensive list of those jobs that do and do not require such a degree.
+- Some employment is only open to graduates of CEPH-accredited public health schools or programs.
+The US Public Health Service, many US military public health jobs and some state and local government agencies require that MPH-level jobs be filled with graduates of CEPH-accredited schools and programs.
 If you have an idea of the area or agency where you would like to work after graduation, you should speak to a human resources officer if you have additional questions.
-Finally, if you have another accredited degree (such as a medical, physical therapy or nursing degree from an accredited institution), you may be able to gain access to these employment opportunities if your MPH degree is not accredited.

 - The National Board of Public Health Examiners, the body for the national credentialing exam for individuals who possess a graduate-level degree in public health, offers the exam only to graduates of accredited programs and schools.
+NBPHE is not affiliated with CEPH, and CEPH does not have a formal role in shaping the eligibility or other rules.
 If you would like to investigate the credentialing exam further, you may wish to review http://www.nbphe.org/.
-This body is completely separate from CEPH, and we do not have a formal role or affiliation in shaping the eligibility or other rules.

 4. The institution I’m considering says that they are an applicant for accreditation.
 What does this mean for me?